LucMiaz/PFASGroups/docs/customization.rst

-The built-in poly-halogenated alkyl component types (*Polyfluoroalkyl*, *Polychloroalkyl*, *Polybromoalkyl*, *Polyiodoalkyl*) each carry ``{"gte": {"X": 2}}`` (where *X* is the respective halogen) to ensure that a component labelled *poly*halogenated bears at least two halogen substituents, distinguishing it from mono-halogenated components.
+The built-in poly-halogenated alkyl component types (*Polyfluoroalkyl*, *Polychloroalkyl*, *Polybromoalkyl*, *Polyiodoalkyl*) each carry ``{"gte": {"X": 2}}`` (where *X* is the respective halogen) to ensure that a component labelled *polyhalogenated* bears at least two halogen substituents, distinguishing it from mono-halogenated components.